publiccodenet/publiccode.net/membership/founding-membership.md

 ## How to join the Foundation

-If your organization is curious about either type of founding membership, then we’d love to hear from you.
+If your organization is curious about founding membership, then we’d love to hear from you.
 Please email us at <membership@publiccode.net>.